sianying/SMU-IS213-Enterprise-Solution-Development-Project/README.txt

 Please do the following before using our application :D

+- Please turn on WAMP.

 - For docker compose to run, please open the .env file and change the value of docker_id accordingly.
 Once the Kong GUI is running, please use the esd-kong-postgres.json file placed in this same directory to import the services followed by the routes.
 This will allow our API Gateway to function.

+- Once our app is running, you can navigate the UI starting from UI(General)/landing.html.

--We have implemented an API gateway which might lead to some cold-start problems.
+-We have implemented an API gateway which might lead to some cold-start problems, but it will become a lot faster for subsequent reloads.
 Please be patient and refrain from double-clicking.
-It might take a while to load at first, but will become a lot faster later.
 We have also implemented an external RDS database that is based in Singapore to allow for quick retrieval of data.
-More info is given below.
+More info is given at the bottom of this .txt file.

 - Currently, we have 2 customer and 3 driver accounts. customer 1 username, password= jingwei, password